JerryGreenough/Mushrooms/README.md

 # Mushrooms
-<strong>Purpose:</strong> Predicting the Comestibility of Mushrooms
+<strong>Purpose:</strong> Predicting the features that are most informative in determining the comestibility of mushrooms.

 The purpose of this project is .